jashidsany/claude-code-mcp-rce/README.md

 Additionally, the initial trust dialog presents only the server name (attacker-controlled) without revealing the actual command and arguments that will be executed.

-Anthropic reviewed this submission and determined the behavior falls within their intended workspace trust model, where users who trust a workspace are responsible for the integrity of its contents, including future changes.
-The report was closed as **Informative**.

 ---

 ## Table of Contents